alimate/alimate.github.io/_posts/2020-4-24-thread-local-random.md

 ### Hashtable Lookup
 With `MyThreadLocalRandom`, every call to the `current()` factory method, translates to a hash value computation for the `ThreadLocal` instance and a lookup in the underlying hashtable.

-On the contrary, with this new Java 8+ approach all we have to do is to read the `threadLocalRandomSeed` value directly and update it afterward.
+On the contrary, with this new Java 8+ approach, all we have to do is to read the `threadLocalRandomSeed` value directly and update it afterward.
 ## Efficient Memory Access
 ---
 In order to update the seed value, `java.util.concurrent.ThreadLocalRandom` needs to change the `threadLocalRandomSeed` state in the `java.lang.Thread` class.
-If we make the state `public`, then every body can potentially update the `threadLocalRandomSeed`, which is not that good.
+If we make the state `public`, then everybody can potentially update the `threadLocalRandomSeed`, which is not that good.

-We can use reflection to update the non-public state, but *just because we can does not mean that we should!*
+We can use reflection to update the non-public state, but *just because we can do not mean that we should!*

 As it turns out, the `ThreadLocalRandom` uses the `Unsafe.putLong` native method to update the `threadLocalRandomSeed` state efficiently:
 {% highlight java %}